Presentable signatures and initial semantics: Proof of Theorem

-\begin{definition} An \emph{\epiar} is a signature $\Sigma$ that preserves the epimorphicity in the category of endofunctors on Set: for any monad morphism $f : R \rar S$, if $U(f)$ is an epi of functors, then so is $U(\Sigma(f))$.
-Here, we denote by $U$ the forgetful functor from monads resp.~modules to endofunctors. \end{definition}
+\begin{defi} An \emph{\epiar} is a signature $\Sigma$ that preserves the epimorphicity in the category of endofunctors on Set: for any monad morphism $f : R \rar S$, if $U(f)$ is an epi of functors, then so is $U(\Sigma(f))$.
+Here, we denote by $U$ the forgetful functor from monads resp.~modules to endofunctors. \end{defi}

+If we admit the axiom of choice, then epimorphisms in $\Set$ have a retraction, and thus any endofunctor on $\Set$ preserves epimorphisms.
+Hence, in that case, any signature is an epi-signature, and the previous definition becomes superfluous.